 Demand for niche market businesses

-One of the businesses sold recently was a driver training business providing driver safety and efficiency training to UK and world-wide clients.
-One arm of the business provides a range of trainer delivered practical courses and another provides on-line, computer based safety programmes; bespoke driver training courses are also offered.
+The first deal to complete was on a driver training business providing driver safety and efficiency training to UK and world-wide clients.
+One arm of the business provides a range of trainer delivered practical courses and another provides on-line, computer based safety programmes; bespoke courses are also offered.
 The clients are often fleet operators and these courses assist compliance with health & safety, driver legislation and fleet efficiency.
 The business was being operated by two directors (one based in Spain) and one administrative assistant and was relocatable.
 The promotional campaign included a targeted approach to a handful of similar operators and advertising (using the appropriate wording) on specialist business transfer websites.
 A sale was agreed to the operator of a large driving school who responded to an advertisement on one of these sites and he saw the business as a suitable add on to his existing business operations.